Blog | Entrepreneurship

 It’s a four-letter word we let control us far too often, possibly without even realizing it: FEAR.
 Perhaps you are yearning to move to Italy, but keep pushing it off because you aren’t quite sure how you’ll make ends meet.
 That’s fear preventing you from making the move and trusting you’ll make all the details work.

-Maybe you want to quit your miserable corporate accounting job to open the cupcake shop you’ve been daydreaming about since high school, but worry about the lack of stability and benefits.
+Maybe you want to quit your miserable corporate accounting job to start that firm you’ve been daydreaming about but worry about the lack of stability and benefits.
 That’s fear, once again, rearing its ugly head.

-Or perhaps you’ve been reading the Rich Dad teachings for years and want so badly to make your first real estate investment, but haven’t moved forward because your uncle’s neighbor’s hairdresser’s boyfriend once lost some money on a rental property.
+Or perhaps you’ve been reading the Rich Dad teachings for years and want so badly to make your first real estate investment, but haven’t moved forward because your uncle’s neighbor’s barber once lost some money on a rental property.
 Yup, fear has a firm hold on you.

-But have no fear (see what I did there?): Overcoming fear is absolutely within your power, especially when it’s tied to achieving financial freedom.
+But have no fear (see what we did there?): Overcoming fear is absolutely within your power, especially when it’s tied to achieving financial freedom.

 When you feel like you can’t overcome your fears